-During the year ended September 30, 2023, net cash provided by financing activities was \$49.0 million, primarily attributable to \$23.2 million in net proceeds from a registered direct equity offering in December 2022 of an aggregate of 28,460,831 shares of our common stock, \$7.2 million in net proceeds from the sale of common stock under our Wainwright ATM Offering and BTIG ATM Offering and \$30.0 million in net proceeds from the issuance of the December 2022 Note with a face amount of \$31.8 million in December 2022.
+During the year ended September 30, 2023, net cash provided by financing activities was \$49.0 million, primarily attributable to \$23.2 million in net proceeds from a registered direct equity offering in December 2022 of an aggregate of 1,423,041 shares of our common stock, \$7.2 million in net proceeds from the sale of common stock under our prior at-the-market offering program and BTIG ATM Offering and \$30.0 million in net proceeds from the issuance of the December 2022 Note with a face amount of \$31.8 million in December 2022.
 We also made \$10.2 million in debt and finance lease obligation payments and a \$0.8 million payment of financing costs.